 The Clinical Pathways Program aims to improve the quality of care provided to patients at Yale New Haven Children's Hospital.
 The Program incorporates evidence-based recommendations and expert consensus into streamlined clinical tools that outline the recommended course of treatment for various conditions, helping assure that our patients get the care they need and need the care they get.
-The Quality and Safety Department tracks numerous metrics of care to evaluate the effectiveness of our pathways in improving the overall quality of care provided.
+The Quality and Safety Department tracks numerous metrics to evaluate the effectiveness of the following clinical pathways in improving the overall quality of care.

 It is equally essential that clinicians maintain an open, broad differential diagnosis when applying these pathways to their patients.
-Clinicians should avoid anchoring onto a given diagnosis and continue to assess patients for alternative diagnoses while applying clinical recommendations within the pathways.
-For example, placing a patient on the bronchiolitis pathway does not preclude the patient from having bacterial pneumonia or underlying cardiac dysfunction.
+Clinicians should avoid anchoring onto a given diagnosis and continue to assess patients for alternative diagnoses while applying clinical pathway recommendations.
+For example, placing a patient on the bronchiolitis clinical pathway does not preclude the patient from having bacterial pneumonia or underlying cardiac dysfunction.
 Clinicians must remain diagnostically flexible when applying pathways, always incorporating new information and using their best clinical judgement to determine the utility of a pathway on a case-by-case basis.